 If you do love beets though, this is a real treat … a completely different way of enjoying them with their flavor enhanced and altered with new flavors.
 Try this.
 Love it.
 My kids and I do.

 This recipe is for those of us who love the earthy sweetness of beets, who appreciate both the firm, meaty portions, and the earthy leaves.
 It’s for those of us who grew up sprinkling sea salt on freshly boiled rounds of beets, and who fell for the intense flavor and sweetness of roasted beets.
 And it’s for us who are tempted by the stunning, brilliant pink color and the unique texture.

 Beets, their stems and leaves are sauteed with scallions, garlic and a hint of salt and pepper, until they’re all tender.
-Then sesame oil and rice are added, and fried up a bit.
-Finally, the whole thing simmers with soy sauce for a bold, unexpected dish that’s unlike the fried rices of your corner Chinese joint.
+Then sesame oil and rice are added and fried up a bit.
+Finally, the whole thing simmers with soy sauce for a bold, unexpected dish that’s unlike the fried rice of your corner Chinese joint.

 Though this rice has the flavors what you’d expect from fried rice — namely nutty sesame oil, and the pungent robust flavor of salty soy sauce — they are subtle and secondary to the bold beets.
-It’s summer meets comfort food.
+It is summer meets comfort food.
 Farmers market meets classic takeout.

 And it’s divine.

 Now, a few more things you should know: The vegetable to rice ratio is high.
 There are tons of veggies in this and, by comparison, less rice.
 That’s deliberate.
 The recipe celebrates summer’s freshest produce.
 Head to the farmers market, and get your ingredients.
 Pull out leftover rice (or, in a pinch, pick some up from your local Chinese restaurant for a few dollars), and make this.
 You could also make this with other grains … perhaps some quinoa?